The Stateside Legal Advocate Tool Kit

 GAO reports on VA and Department of Defense programs and services: These reports contain valuable background information and explanations on many of the most significant VA and Dept of Defense benefits;

 Justice for Vets offers a clearinghouse website and other resources for those interested in veteran treatment courts.
-They are organizing a national conference on these issues in December 2013.

 Federal Statutes and Regulations